The increasing demand for electric vehicles

 Another exciting emerging player is Lucid, whose CEO and Chief Technology Officer was integral in the creation of the original Tesla Model S.

 Finally, Polestar is a Swedish company that is jointly owned by Volvo and Geely, but remains a standalone brand.
 Their first model was a high performance plug-in hybrid, but the Polestar 2 along with all of its future products, including the anticipated Polestar 3 SUV, are fully electric.
 James Reeves, of Saxton 4x4, is particularly interested in the future of electric SUVs, saying that “One of the largest trends in electric vehicle markets I predict for the next 5 - 10 years is the increasing production of Electric SUVs by top brands.
 You might think that SUVs and environmentally friendly cars are polar opposite but that's where electric SUVs come in.
 They combine the best of both worlds.”
+Polestar is likely to be a key disruptor in Australia's highly competitive small SUV market.

 There are a number of reasons why EVs have been so popular around the world, but for many customers, the environmental benefits are by far the largest drawcards.
 Pure EVs produce no carbon dioxide emissions while driving, which significantly reduces air pollution.